 Incredibly, Brandon has reached all those milestones and last year he turned 21.

 Brandon is not giving up and we hope you won’t either.

 Your generous gift today will help fund more of the pioneering research that’s needed to find better ways to prevent, detect and treat cancer.

 Cancer Council Queensland also offers support and information to all Queenslanders affected by cancer.
-If you have been affected, or know someone that is, please know we’re here to help.
+If you have been affected, or know someone that is, we’re here to help every minute, every hour, every day.
 For information and support, phone 13 11 20, Monday to Friday.